Oscar-Mhlongo-IT/Manual-QA-Portfolio/Test-Cases/Login-Functionality-Test-Case.md

 - Dashboard page is displayed.

 ## Actual Result:
-- (Leave blank for now)
+- To be executed/ Pending

 ## Status:
-- Pass / Fail
+- Not executed as yet